|

 resulting in state qualifiers and

 medalists during his tenure.
-Jayson is the
+Jayson is

 main organizer of